 Provisioner: select Cloud File Storage.

-R/W permission: CFS only supports multi-host read and write.
+R/W permission: CFS only supports multi-server read and write.

 StorageClass: specify a StorageClass as required.
 This document uses the

 cfs-storageclass created in the step of Creating a StorageClass as an example.

 - The PVC and PV will be bound to the same StorageClass.